Azure-Samples/azureai-samples/CONTRIBUTING.md

 You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/[organization-name]/[repository-name]/issues/new].

 ### Submitting a Pull Request (PR)

-Before you submit your Pull Request (PR) consider the following guidelines:
+#### Before Making Code Changes

-* Search the [repository](https://github.com/Azure-Samples/azureai-samples/pulls) for an open or closed PR that relates to your submission.
+1. Search the [repository](https://github.com/Azure-Samples/azureai-samples/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
+2. Determine whether this repository is the best place for the contribution.

+   **Goals**: This repository contains notebooks and sample code that demonstrate how to develop and manage AI workflows using Azure AI.
+The samples in this repository should allow users to try out Azure AI scenarios from their local machine.

+   **Non-goals**: This repository is not the place for long-form textual documentation.
+Documentation resources containing minimal or no code should be added in the [azure-docs repository](https://github.com/MicrosoftDocs/azure-docs).

 * Make your changes in a new git fork